Helicopter rescues, prison evacuated as floods rise in south Germany

 The German weather service predicted further thunderstorms and as much as 80 litres of rainfall per square metre in southern areas of Germany on Saturday.
 The storms were also likely to continue on Sunday.

-Inclement weather also caused problems in eastern Germany, with the fire brigade called out repeatedly in eastern Thuringia due to heavy rain and thunderstorms on Saturday afternoon.
-The Gera control centre said cellars, streets and fields were flooded in the Greiz district.
+Inclement weather also caused problems in eastern Germany, with the fire brigade called out repeatedly in eastern parts of the state of Thuringia due to heavy rain and thunderstorms on Saturday afternoon.